SkyeRangerDelta/Galaxy-Class-Systems/README.md

-# Galaxy-Class-Systems
+# Galaxy Class Systems
 A Minecraft mod adding Star Trek themed technology to the game.
+*Boldly adding new tech that some mods have added before.*